caipine/Snakemake-CHIPseq/README.md

 # Snakemake-CHIPseq

-a pipeline for CHIPseq analysis

-(this pipeline was originally  built by crazyhottommy, here I will add some messager about using experience.)
+This is a pipeline for CHIPseq analysis which was originally built by crazyhottommy (https://github.com/crazyhottommy/pyflow-ChIPseq), here I will do some modifcation to fit my  work statation.

 ## Installation related software in CentOS 7